“Put to the Acid Test”

 of tough hours on test stands.
 An exclusive insight into the hard testing regime that guarantees the quality of every single ŠKODA car.

 16. 9.
-2016 MODELS KODIAQ
+2016 Models Kodiaq

 Can one keep a promise for more than 100 years? “ŠKODA can.
 ‘Only the best is good enough for our customers!’
 This is the promise that was made by our founding fathers Václav Klement and Václav Laurin,” says Jiří Dytrych, Project Leader Whole Vehicle – Productline Compact.
 And with a friendly smile he adds, “To keep getting better is therefore in ŠKODA’s DNA.”